Norwegian Star: Azipod problems

 Damage to the forward thrust bearing in Norwegian Stars Azipod system in April 2004 caused the suspension of trips to Fanning Island, Kiribati.
 Because of the damage, the ship was restricted to 18 kn instead of the 25 kn needed to make the journey around Hawaii and to Kiribati in the week allotted for the cruise.
 The stopovers in Kiribati were required under the Passenger Vessel Services Act of 1886 whereby non-U.S. flagged ships are prohibited from departing and returning to a U.S. port without first calling at a foreign port.
 The penalties associated with skipping a foreign port were waived for NCL on account of the damage.
 A revised itinerary with stops in Kailua and Lahaina was substituted until the end of April, and the repositioning cruise to Vancouver was cancelled to allow Norwegian Star to go into drydock early.

 Additional problems with the Azipods forced NCL take the Norwegian Star out-of-service for two weeks in April 2015, and cancel its repositioning cruise through the Panama Canal.
-In December 2016, problems with one of the Azipods delayed the Norwegian Stars departure from Singapore and forced the curtailing of additional itineraries.
+In December 2016, problems with one of the Azipods delayed Norwegian Stars departure from Singapore and forced the curtailing of additional itineraries.
 Azipod failures occurred again in January 2017 between Singapore and Bali, leading to further itinerary changes and then in February 2017, when the ship's Azipods failed off the coast of Victoria, Australia requiring it to be towed to Melbourne.